itsvetkov1/Sentient-Inbox/docs/email-processing-rules.md

 ### Attachment Handling
 Emails containing attachments receive special processing:
-- Meeting-related emails with attachments are automatically classified for review
+- Meeting-related emails with attachments are assessed for risk
-- No automatic responses are generated for emails with attachments
+- Complex attachments may trigger needs_review classification
 - Attachment presence is logged for tracking purposes

 ### Multiple Request Handling
 When multiple requests are detected:
-- Email is automatically flagged for review
+- The system attempts to generate appropriate responses when possible
-- No automated response is generated
+- Complex multiple requests may trigger needs_review classification
-- Original email remains unread and starred
+- Original email remains unread and starred if human review is needed

 ## System Monitoring and Logging